FarronF/limerick-council-meetings/meetings/2017/11/09-Meeting of the Community Leisure & Emergency Services SPC/Minutes - Meeting of the Community Leisure & Emergency Services SPC - 21st June 2017.md

 Ms. C. Kirby, A/Director of Service thanked Cllr.
 F.Foley for his last meeting as chairperson.

-Cllr.F.Foley wished everyone the best of luck for the future--- Minutes Proposed By:
+Cllr.F.Foley wished everyone the best of luck for the future
+---
+Minutes Proposed By:

 Minutes Seconded By:

 Minutes Signed By Chair:

-Date:---
+Date:
+---